The Barefoot Contessa: In popular culture

 The May 1955 issue of Mad (#23) has a parody by Jack Davis entitled "The Barefoot Nocountessa".

-The Food Network cooking show Barefoot Contessa is named after Ina Garten's best-selling cookbook, The Barefoot Contessa Cookbook, which in turn was named after her specialty food store which she bought in 1978.
-The store, which is no longer in operation, opened in 1975 and was named after the film.
+The Food Network cooking show Barefoot Contessa is named after Ina Garten's best-selling cookbook, The Barefoot Contessa Cookbook, which was in turn named after Garten's specialty food store, which she bought already named in 1978.
+The store, which is no longer in operation, opened in 1975 and was named after this film.

-A tour boat in the TV series Riptide was named Barefoot Contessa.

-Parts of the film were featured in Lana Del Rey's music video for "Carmen".

 Home media

 The VHS from MGM was first released in 1990 and again in 1999 as part of the Vintage Classics lineup.
 MGM also released the DVD version in 2001.